Life Insurance Cash Payouts: How to Get a Cash Payout from your Life Insurance Policy

-No one who purchases a life insurance policy initially knows how their financial future will be, but the most anticipated outcome is a payout to the policy’s beneficiary.
-Since the purpose of most life insurance is to ensure that loved ones are taken care of when the policyholder dies, a payout can be a blessing in a difficult time.
+No one who purchases a life insurance policy knows exactly how the policy will ultimately play out, but the most anticipated outcome is a payout to the policy’s beneficiary.
+Since the purpose of life insurance is to ensure that loved ones are taken care of when the policyholder dies, a payout can be a blessing in a difficult time.

 But how do life insurance payouts work?
-What follows is a primer to the particulars of payouts.
+What follows is a primer to the particulars of payouts:

-Filing the Claim
+Filing the claim

-Upon the death of the injured, the beneficiary initiates the payout process by filing a claim and submitting a copy of the death certificate to the insurance company.
-Most states allow the insurer thirty days to review the claim, and after that time they can issue the payout, deny the claim or request more information.
+Upon the death of the policyholder, the beneficiary initiates the payout process by filing a claim and submitting a copy of the death certificate to the insurance company.
+Most states allow the insurer thirty days to review the claim, and after that time they can issue the payout, deny the claim, or request more information.
 There is one type of insurance policy that can actually pay out before the insured’s death; in the case of an accelerated death benefit, policyholders are allowed to draw against the value of a policy in the event of a chronic, critical or terminal illness.

 Traditionally life insurance payouts have been distributed in a lump sum, but today a beneficiary has a range of options for receiving the money from a policy.
 Payouts can also come through installment payments, annuities that are guaranteed to last for the rest of the survivor’s life, interest-only payments or plans with provisions for contingent beneficiaries or payouts based on two different survivors.